aurelia/cli/README.md

   - *minify:* minifies the bundle.

 - Notes:
+  - Module names can be specified without the `versoon number`.
+CLI will search the `config.js` file to get the proper `moduleName` with version number.
+An error will be thrown if any conflict is found.
   - modules are not files, they are SystemJS module names/urls.
   - Globs like `*` or `*/**` can be used as well.
   - Executes relative to `baseURL`.